 9. Understand how to return home safely

 It’s important to know how to stay safe when returning to your home if you’ve been evacuated.
 Don’t rush inside your home, as there could be hidden hazards.
-Here are a few things to look for, according to the National Institute of Health:
+Here are a few things to look for, according to the National Institutes of Health: